-DUI is typically a misdemeanor crime in California, however, it can be classified as a felony in some cases.
-For example, drivers with three or more DUI convictions on their record within the last ten years will most likely be charged with a felony if they are accused of drinking and driving for the fourth time.
-The three or more convictions can include standard DUI, wet reckless, or DUIs that happened in other states.
-An expunged DUI conviction can also count as a prior conviction when determining if a driver should face misdemeanor or felony DUI charges.
+- Prior DUI conviction: Drivers with three or more DUI convictions on their record within the last 10 years will most likely be charged with a felony if they are accused for the fourth time.
+The three or more convictions can include a DUI, a “wet reckless” reduced charge or DUIs that happened in other states.
+An expunged DUI conviction in California counts as a prior conviction.

 - DUI leading to injury or death: If an impaired driver causes injury to another person, prosecutors file a sentencing enhancement to the DUI charge that can dramatically increase the associated penalties.
 If the DUI resulted in a death, prosecutors can file manslaughter, murder, or similarly titled homicide charges.

 The penalties for felony DUI vary widely on a case-by-case basis.
 Our attorneys know how to reduce and eliminate these charges and associated penalties.